Maine Black Bears men's ice hockey: Boston University Terriers

 The rivalry between Maine and BU is one much like Maine/BC.
 They've only met in 2 Hockey East Championship, games each team winning one.
 In 1993 Maine lost only one game all year to BU, this loss came after taking a large lead and blowing it.
 Maine and BU also met in the 1995 National Championship game, BU won the game 6–2.
 Maine and BU have met 6 times in the Hockey East semifinals, Maine has won all 6 semifinals.
 The intensity of the games, combined with the mutual dislike of the fans results in very heated games every time they meet.

 Florida College Classic

-The Florida College Classic is an annual single elimination tournament played in Estero, Florida at Germain Arena.
-The Tournament is co-hosted by Maine and Cornell each year, also 2 other teams will play to form a semifinal format.
-Since Shawn Walsh was so instrumental to the inception of the tournament the Most Outstanding Player receives the Shawn Walsh Memorial Trophy.
-Maine has won 6 Florida College Classics and has been to 8 title games in the tournaments first 13 years.
+The Florida College Classic was an annual single elimination tournament played in Estero, Florida at Germain Arena.
+The Tournament was co-hosted by Maine and Cornell each year, with two other teams participating each season to form a semifinal format.
+Since Shawn Walsh was so instrumental to the inception of the tournament the Most Outstanding Player received the Shawn Walsh Memorial Trophy.
+Maine won 6 Florida College Classics prior to ending their involvement with the tournament in 2014.